 During the Second World War output was dramatically changed with the company supplying the military with parts for Bailey Bridges, parachute frames, and special wire mesh suitable for aircraft landing strips in sandy or marshy locations and fencing for virtually all the country’s aerodromes.
 A factory was established in Cardiff and later moved to it’s current site at Bedwas.

 After the war the company reverted to its pre-war manufacturing base, supplying both the retail and industrial sectors through the fifties and into the early sixties.

-In the mid sixties the business was restructured to concentrate exclusively on the specialist fencing and machine guarding sectors of the industry while continuing to manufacture its famous Little Nipper mouse and rat traps.
+In the mid sixties the business was restructured to concentrate exclusively on the specialist fencing and machine guarding sectors of the industry.

 Today from its sites in Garforth, near Leeds and Bedwas in South Wales, the company is a market leader with it’s nationwide fencing and guarding services that integrate the best of traditional skills with the latest techniques and services.

 Prestigious contracts in recent years include the railings and ornamental gates of Kensington Palace and major guarding projects for the London Underground Jubilee Lines and in the USA for Ingersoll’s Chrysler project.

 New products have been introduced to broaden the range of the traps department and at Garforth a range of Cast stone architectural features is providing strong growth to supplement its traditional fencing products.